agisilaos/ColorKit/README.md

     preferDarker: true
 ))

-let customEnhancedColor = enhancer.enhanceColor(originalColor, against: backgroundColor)
+let customEnhancedColor = enhancer.enhanceColor(originalColor, with: backgroundColor)

 // Use the demo view to experiment with enhancement strategies struct ContentView: View {